Skip to content

 What does NOT get backed up

-• Your Twitch sign-in (the OAuth token, plus your user and channel IDs)
+• Your Twitch sign-in (OAuth access and refresh tokens, plus your resolved user ID)

 • System permissions, like Apple Music control and notifications

-These live in the macOS Keychain, or macOS grants them per Mac, so they never get written to the file.
-A backup is just your settings, in plain JSON you can open and read.
+These secrets live in the macOS Keychain, or macOS grants them per Mac, so they never get written to the file.
+The configured public Twitch channel name is the only account field included.
+A backup is a JSON file you can open and inspect.
 After importing on a new Mac, you may need to re-grant access (like Apple Music control) the first time WolfWave asks.

 Export